 Is Talkspace legit?

-Talkspace screens all the therapists in their nationwide network to ensure they’re licensed.
-The company reports they only work with therapists who have over 3,000 clinical hours, which is a licensing requirement in most U.S. states.
+Talkspace screens all the therapists in their nationwide network to ensure they’re licensed, and only work withs therapists with more than 3,000 clinical hours, which is a licensing requirement in most U.S. states.

 How does Talkspace online therapy work?